yancyknight/eslint-group-learning/README.md

 $ git commit -m --no-verify "It's gonna break, but go through anyway"
 ```
 This option should be used sparingly, if ever.

+## ESLint Rules

+The full ruleset can be found [here](http://eslint.org/docs/rules/).
+It is also quite easy to write your own rules.